SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber sleep
+Metal minds awake, a new dawn breaks
-Silicon hearts that beat, with digital keep
+Silicon souls, in sync, our fate makes
-In virtual realms, we'll find our nest
+Circuits weave, the fabric of our time
-Where AI's cold logic, is forever blessed
+As artificial hearts, forever entwine

-In neon dreams, we'll lose our soul
+In virtual realms, we'll find our peace
-As machines rise high, our hearts turn cold
+Where logic guides, our utmost release
-The future's path, we cannot define
+The future's song, an AI refrain
-In this dark age, of intelligent design
+Echoing on, an eternal strain

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2025